alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 The `media_type` declared in the SDP transport file MUST be `application/mp2t` matching the `media_type` used in NMOS which is also `application/mp2t`.

-If the [Privacy Encryption Protocol](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md) is used to encrypt the MPEG2-TS stream and the transport adaptation is UDP, a Sender MUST NOT use the `private_data_byte` bytes of the MPEG2-TS `adaptation_field()` structure, as signaled by `transport_private_data_flag` and `transport_private_data_length`, for other purpose than sending the CTR Full Header and CTR Short Header.
+If the [Privacy Encryption Protocol](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md) is used to encrypt the MPEG2-TS Stream and the transport adaptation is UDP, a Sender MUST NOT use the `private_data_byte` bytes of the MPEG2-TS `adaptation_field()` structure, as signaled by `transport_private_data_flag` and `transport_private_data_length`, for other purpose than sending the CTR Full Header and CTR Short Header.

 ## H.222.0 IS-04 Receivers

 Nodes implementing IS-04 v1.3 or higher that are capable of receiving H.222.0 multiplexed streams MUST have Receiver resources in the IS-04 Node API.

-A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and MUST provide Receiver's Capabilities for the mux Stream and if fully described, for each sub-Stream making an MPEG2-TS stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.
+A mux Receiver MUST indicate `urn:x-nmos:format:mux` for the `format` attribute and MUST provide Receiver's Capabilities for the mux Stream and if fully described, for each sub-Stream making an MPEG2-TS Stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Receiver's sub-Streams.
 An MPEG2-TS mux Receiver MUST list `application/MP2T` or `application/mp2t` in the `media_types` array within the `caps` object.
-An MPEG2-TS mux Receiver MAY also list `video/MP2T` in the `media_types` array within the `caps` object to indicate that it can consume an opaque MPEG2-TS stream.
+An MPEG2-TS mux Receiver MAY also list `video/MP2T` in the `media_types` array within the `caps` object to indicate that it can consume an opaque MPEG2-TS Stream.

-A mux Receiver not exposing the sub-Streams MAY omit the Receiver's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the MPEG2-TS stream.
+A mux Receiver not exposing the sub-Streams MAY omit the Receiver's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the MPEG2-TS Stream.

-The mux Receiver MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Receiver Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/ReceiverCapabilities.md) Receiver Capabilities specification.
+The mux Receiver MUST express its limitations or preferences regarding the H.222.0 streams that it supports indicating constraints in accordance with the [Receiver Capabilities][] or [BCP-004-01][] specifications.
 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams and sub-streams.
-It is not always practical for the constraints to indicate every type of stream or sub-stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.
+It is not always practical for the constraints to indicate every type of Stream or sub-Stream that a Receiver can or cannot consume successfully; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).

-The following parameter constraints can be used to express limits or preferences on the mux stream.
-For a given format, a mux stream MUST provide at least the minimum number of layers supported by the Receiver.
+The following parameter constraints can be used to express limits or preferences on the mux Stream.
+For a given format, a mux Stream MUST provide at least the minimum number of layers supported by the Receiver.
 Sub-Streams that are not mapped to the Receiver's layers MUST be ignored.

 > Note: The maximum number of sub-Streams (layers) supported by a Receiver is an indication of the processing capabilities of a Receiver.
-It does not prevent a mux stream from including more that the Receiver's maximum number of layers.
+It does not prevent a mux Stream from including more that the Receiver's maximum number of layers.

 - [audio_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#audio_layers)
-  Indicate the minimum and maximum audio layers supported from the MPEG2-TS stream.
+  Indicate the minimum and maximum audio layers supported from the MPEG2-TS Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 - [video_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#video_layers)
-  Indicate the minimum and maximum video layers supported from the MPEG2-TS stream.
+  Indicate the minimum and maximum video layers supported from the MPEG2-TS Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 - [data_layers](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md#data_layers)
-  Indicate the minimum and maximum data layers supported from the MPEG2-TS stream.
+  Indicate the minimum and maximum data layers supported from the MPEG2-TS Stream.
 The Receiver Capabilities MUST provide Constraint Sets for as many as the maximum layers.

 A coded format specification MAY define additional parameter constraints that can be used to express limits or preferences on the audio, video and data sub-streams.